If the answer is yes to any of these questions, there’s hope for you … because there are three things that keep you from feeling God.

 1. Bitterness and unforgiveness:

-Bitterness and unforgiveness are really two aspects of the same thing.
-Bitterness is how you feel when you haven't forgiven somebody.
+Bitterness and unforgiveness are two closely-related side effects of hurtful situations.
+Bitterness is how you feel after you get angry, when you haven’t forgiven somebody.
+(Read more about how to heal from bitterness, and why I say that the root of bitterness is anger, here.)
 And unforgiveness will take you down faster than probably anything else.

-If you won't forgive other people for what they do to you, God will not forgive your sins either.
+If you won’t forgive other people for each and every one of their actions, God will not forgive your sins either.
 Jesus Himself told us that in Matthew 6:14-15:

 Also, Matthew 18:23-35 tells us:

 “Therefore the kingdom of heaven is like a certain king who wanted to settle accounts with his servants.
 And when he had begun to settle accounts, one was brought to him who owed him ten thousand talents.